mariebuysse/Spiroplasma-human-infections_ms/README.md

 quast.py ./Spiro-CASES-genomes/*.fasta -o ./RESULTS-QUAST

 ## With miComplete
-miComplete set.tab --hmms Bact105 #set.tab a tabular separated file containing per line both a path to a genome and the type (i.e. fna)
+miComplete miComplete_Spiro-human.tab --hmms Bact105 #miComplete_Spiro-human.tab a tabular separated file containing per line both a path to a genome and the type (i.e. fna)
 ```
 Results are:
 ```